 Threats to a Proper Knee Replacement Recovery (a definitive list)

-We have identified eight primary threats to a proper knee replacement recovery as listed below.
+We have identified the primary threats to a proper knee replacement recovery as listed below.

 - Lack of Full Knee Flexion

 - Protective Muscle Guarding